tacic/Drawing-App/README.md

 Basic drawing app

-You can only chose color and thickness of a pencil for drawing...
+You can only chose color and thickness of a pencil for drawing.

 It fully works in Chrome, in Firefox it doesn't change color and does not work at all in IE.

-It would be nice to add shape drawing tools, fill bucket or similar stuff from paint....
+I will add shape drawing tools, fill bucket or similar stuff from paint...
+I just need time :)

 ![drawing](https://user-images.githubusercontent.com/31318398/30379198-fb495378-9895-11e7-88b8-54caac31358a.png)